Shrey113/Adb-Device-Manager/README.md

 <details>
   <summary><b>Do I need to install separate Android drivers?</b></summary>
   <p>In most cases, the application automatically installs universal drivers for device communication.
-For some specific models, manufacturer drivers may be required; these can be downloaded from the respective manufacturer’s website.</p>
+For some specific models, manufacturer drivers may be required; these can be downloaded from the respective manufacturer's website.</p>
 </details>

 <details>